 Parent & Family Council members take great pride in knowing that they are enhancing the William & Mary experience for every single student.
 Your leadership-level financial support of the Parents Fund makes a number of programs possible that otherwise would not exist at William & Mary, and your active feedback to the university’s senior leadership helps us to better serve your students.

-- More than $3 million given last year by parents with no alumni affiliation
+- More than $3 million given on average each year by parents with no alumni affiliation

 - More than $19.5 million given by PFC members during the most recent campaign